Description Of Goldendoodles And Labradoodles

 So a 3 month old puppy needs only 15 minutes exercise per day, a 5 month old needs 25 minutes.
 This exercise is proper, structured exercise.
 Meaning a brisk walk on leash, gentle games of fetch.
 It’s in addition to and not instead of general play.

 A puppy can play as much as they wish though you do need to be careful that they don’t exercise too much.
 Puppies are growing fast and their bones and joints can be easily damaged by over-exercising.
 So take it easy until they’re more mature.
 Follow the 5 minute rule and encourage very little jumping or vigorous exercise!
-Continue the 5 minute rule until your golden is nearing one year old.
+Continue the 5 minute rule until your Goldendoodle is nearing one year old.

 As a general rule to follow, a healthy adult Doodle will need a good hour of exercise every day.
 But the genetics of your Doodle could mean you need to increase or decrease this.